-- Compliance with government or internal regulations for specific products.
-Though the water activity of most products varies by less than ±0.02 per degree Celsius, some regulations require measurement at a specific temperature.
-The most common - 3.
-Minimization of extreme ambient temperature fluctuations.
-If the environmental and PAWKIT temperatures fluctuate by as much as $\pm 5$ °C daily, water activity readings may vary by $\pm 0.01~a{{W}}$ .
+- 2. Compliance with government or internal regulations for specific products. - Though the water activity of most products varies by less than ± 0.02 per degree Celsius, some regulations require measurement at a specific temperature.
+The most common specification is 25 °C, though 20 °C is sometimes indicated. - Minimization of extreme ambient temperature fluctuations.
+If the environmental and PAWKIT temperatures fluctuate by as much as ±5 °C daily, water activity readings may vary by $\pm 0.01 \, a{w}$.
 Temperature control eliminates variations caused by changes in ambient conditions.